QwikDev/qwik/packages/qwik/src/core/platform/readme.md

 Retrieve a symbol value from QRL.

 Qwik needs to lazy load data and closures.
 For this Qwik uses QRLs that are serializable references of resources that are needed.
-The QRLs contain all the information necessary to retrieved the reference using `importSymbol`.
+The QRLs contain all the information necessary to retrieve the reference using `importSymbol`.

 Why not use `import()`?
 Because `import()` is relative to the current file, and the current file is always the Qwik framework.
 So QRLs have additional information that allows them to serialize imports relative to application base rather than the Qwik framework file.